-BUILD-BUILD A BUFFER POOL (BDAM, BISAM, BPAM, BSAM, QISAM, AND QSAM)
+BUILD --- BUILD A BUFFER POOL (BDAM, BISAM, BPAM, BSAM, QISAM, AND QSAM)

 The BUILD macro is used to construct a buffer pool in an area provided by the problem program.
-The buffer pool may be used by more than one data set through separate data control blocks.
+The buffer pool may be used by more than one data set through separate data control blocks. more than one data set through separate data control blocks.
 Individual buffers are obtained from the buffer pool using the GETBUF macro, and buffers are returned to the buffer pool using a FREEBUF macro.
 See Data Administration Guide for an explanation of the interaction of the DCB, BUILD, and GETBUF macros in each access method, and the buffer size requirements.